This year has been a beast—a test of staying sane in the United States despite politics, pandemics, racism, and riots.

 January

-This was new territory for me; however, my anxiety about performing quickly gave way to lots of laughter.
+I began the year by doing something I've long thought about—improv!
+This was new territory for me, but my anxiety about performing quickly gave way to lots of laughter.

 When the lockdown hit Austin and classes moved online with Zoom, I stuck with it, and I'm so glad I did.
+Teachers and students adapted to the new reality, and the learning and laughter continued.
+My two-hour improv classes have been a weekly highlight for the past 12 months.

-January was also a month of going out to eat a lot, including a memorable dinner on an urban farm in South Austin, a brewery crawls, and the Women's March on the Texas Capitol Building.
+January was also a month of going out to eat a lot, including a memorable dinner on an urban farm in South Austin, a brewery crawl, and the Women's March on the Texas Capitol Building.

 February